abetrs/abetrs.space/.github/instructions/instructions.md.instructions.md

 - `wheel` events for continued interaction at scroll limits

 This represents significant advancement in modern web navigation patterns and demonstrates sophisticated understanding of browser scroll behavior.

+## User feedback & iteration items

+The following items were added from recent user feedback and should be considered for future iterations and prioritized alongside the existing roadmap.
+Add these to the backlog and consider small spikes to prototype visualizations and project highlighting.

+- Fix small copy typos found in the home page bio (example: replace "ot" with "of").
+- Investigate and fix the "Continue scrolling to return to the beginning" behavior on the Blog page: currently the button works but continued scrolling at the bottom doesn't trigger the expected "return to top" behavior for some users.
+Consider improving wheel/scroll detection logic and thresholds.
+- Visualization ideas: brainstorm and add components to visualize timeline data and skills.
+Examples:
+  - Timeline chart for education + internships (horizontal timeline with hover details).
+  - Skills graph (radar chart or bubble chart by years/level/category).
+  - Small summary charts on the Home or Internships page showing counts by category (projects by tech, internships by year).
+- Projects curation UX: add an option to highlight featured projects to reduce cognitive overload for hiring managers.
+Suggested approaches:
+  - Add a `featured` boolean on project data and surface featured projects first in a "Showcase" section.
+  - Provide screenshots or short video/GIF demos on project cards to increase engagement.
+  - Offer a filter or "Recommended" toggle to surface only the top N projects.

+Next steps:

+- Create a small issue for each iteration item and prototype the timeline and skills visualizations using a lightweight charting library or SVG-based components.
+- For the Blog scroll issue, reproduce the problem locally, add logging to the wheel/scroll handlers, and tune the `scrollThreshold` and accumulation logic; consider listening to `wheel` events in addition to `scroll` for boundary detection.